Chapter 4: Traffic Control

 Traffic signs tell you about traffic rules, special hazards, where you are, how to get where you are going and where services are available.

 The shape and color of traffic signs give indications to the type of information they provide:

-- Regulation Signs normally are white rectangles with black lettering or symbols, but some are different shapes, and some can use red letters or symbols.
+REGULATION SIGNS normally are white rectangles with black letters or symbols, but some are different shapes, and some can use red letters or symbols.

 DESTINATION SIGNS are green with white letters and symbols.